– Story Arts Academy –

 3. Alumni

-Before the stories, characters, and worldbuilding narratives of feature animated films become household names across the globe, where do they come from?
+Before the stories, characters, and worldbuilding narratives of feature animated films become household names across the globe, they start with blank pages.
 How are they made?
-What's the difference between that and the stories you make yourself?!
+What's the difference between that and the stories you make yourself?
+What does each studio do differently?
+What actually works when all that story theory hits the reality of selling it to an audience?

 START